hbaktash/resting-rigid-bodies/README.md

 - Computing the probability that an object rests on each stable orientation.
 - Generating the quasi-static “drop” orientation trajectory from a given initial orientation.

+For inverse design functionalities have a look at the [inverse design README](https://github.com/hbaktash/resting-rigid-bodies/blob/main/README_inverse_design).
 ## Build

 Requirements